svewap/nnhelpers/Documentation/Helpers/Classes/template.rst

 \\nn\\t3::Template()->findTemplate(``$view = NULL, $templateName = ''``);
 """""""""""""""""""""""""""""""""""""""""""""""

-Findet ein Template in einem Array von möglichen templatePaths des Views
+Finds a template in an array of möpossible templatePaths of the view

 .. code-block:: php